SymmetricChaos/SimpleCAS/README.md

 ![alt text](https://github.com/SymmetricChaos/SimpleCAS/blob/master/ImageFiles/simpleCASlogo.png "SimpleCAS")

 SimpleCAS is a computer algebra library that is meant to be simple enough (and hopefully written clearly enough) that a curious person can take it apart in order to understand how it works.
+It is written almost entirely in base Python so that even the most basic parts can be seen.
+In particular the standard library modules `math`, `fractions`, and `decimal` are not used.

-Don't use SimpleCAS for anything important.
-Its quite slow and, despite my best effort, I can't guarantee it is always accurate.
+For the love of common sense don't use SimpleCAS for anything remotely important.
+Its quite slow and, despite my best efforts, I can't guarantee it is always accurate.